ldflo/autojinja/docs/doc_autojinja.md

 ## _class_ autojinja.**JinjaTemplate**:

 The `JinjaTemplate` object is similar to [`RawTemplate`](#class-autojinjarawtemplate) with the added functionalities of [`CogTemplate`](#class-autojinjacogtemplate).
-Basically, it allows loading and generating a Jinja template that deals with hand-made modifications enclosed within [edit markers](#markers).
+Basically, it allows rendering a Jinja template that deals with hand-made modifications enclosed within [edit markers](#markers).
 It works the same as `CogTemplate`, except everything outside special markers is considered a Jinja template, which is generated with a `RawTemplate` and then re-evaluated using a `CogTemplate` :

 ```python
 # script.py